 It's also important to make sure your pan, dish, or pie plate are similar in size and volume to the one called for in the recipe.

-Pro Tip: if a recipe fails to tell you what type or size baking dish is needed, consider it a warning sign of a low-quality recipe.
-Always select recipes that have clear and detailed instructions for the best chance at baking success!
+If a recipe doesn't specify the type and size of baking dish is needed, consider it a warning sign.
+Always choose recipes that have clear and detailed instructions for the best chance at baking success!

 I feel like a broken record because I'm constantly encouraging everyone to buy a scale, but seriously, it's the best kitchen gadget ever!